Hot off the virtual press, read about my guitar modifications, Set Side B, and Divergent League in Phil’s Newsletter Volume 2 Issue 6.

 - My newsletter on Substack is where you can subscribe for free (or $5/mo) and support me while getting a little more personal view on things than I post elsewhere, sent out every Thursday.

-- My Twitch where I sometimes stream video games, sometimes in VR, and we do RetroStrange Movie Night on every other Saturday night
+- My Twitch where I sometimes stream video games, and we do RetroStrange Movie Night on every other Saturday night

 - My Thingiverse account, where I post my 3D printable models